University of Washington School of Public Health

 Upon satisfactory completion of the MPH in Nutritional Sciences, graduates will be able to:

-- Meet the competencies established by the School of Public Health (SPH) and the Council on Education for Public Health (CEPH) for all MPH students.
+A. Meet the competencies established by the School of Public Health (SPH) and the Council on Education for Public Health (CEPH) for all MPH students.

 B. Meet the core competencies established by the Nutritional Sciences Program for all Nutritional Sciences students:

 - Apply knowledge of human nutrient requirements in relation to genetics, metabolic pathways, and physiological function across the life course.

 - Assess nutritional status of individuals and groups.